 Trash tags are available at various locations throughout Tompkins County as well as by mail from each licensed hauler.
-To find out more about garbage removal and where trash tags are available, see the list of licensed haulers in Tompkins County.
+To find out more about trash removal and where trash tags are available, see the list of licensed haulers in Tompkins County.

 For more disposal options in Tompkins County click here.